SpriteLink/NIPAP/docs/debian-install.rst

 Get ip4r from CVS; http://pgfoundry.org/scm/?group_id=1000079
 Once you have it, follow the instructions to have it installed on your machine.
-It should be a simple matter of getting a few dev libs for postgresl and TODO
+It should be a simple matter of getting a few dev libs for postgresl via apt and then ./configure && make && make install

 Populating the database
 -----------------------